Merchant API: best practices

 Introduction

-When you build an implementation of the ChannelEngine REST API (either for merchants or for a channel), it is crucial that you or your developer implement all calls properly – including fallbacks in case of incorrect calls or unavailable services.
+When you build an integration with the ChannelEngine Merchant API, it is crucial to implement all calls properly – and include fallbacks to handle incorrect calls or unavailable services.

 Test your integration